 Child Safe Standards

-The Royal Commission recommended 10 child safe standards, drawing on its findings and extensive research and consultation about what makes institutions child safe:
+The Royal Commission recommended 10 child safe standards, drawing on its findings and extensive research and consultation about what makes organisations child safe.

-1. Child safety is embedded in institutional leadership, governance and culture
+1. Child safety is embedded in organisational leadership, governance and culture

 2. Children participate in decisions affecting them and are taken seriously

 - Children are able to express their views and are provided opportunities to participate in decisions that affect their lives

 - The importance of friendships is recognised and support from peers is encouraged, helping children feel safe and be less isolated